Generic Name: polyethylene glycol/electrolytes/ascorbic acid (POL-ee-ETH-i-leen GLYE-kol/e-LECK-troe-lites/as-KORE-bik AS-id)

 - Drink MoviPrep according to your doctor's instructions.
 It is usually taken in 8 ounce (240 mL) portions.
 Shake well before you take each dose.

 - You will need to drink extra fluids (eg, water, clear soup, fruit juice without pulp, soft drinks, tea and/or coffee without milk) along with MoviPrep.
 Check with your doctor for instructions.

 - Tell your doctor or pharmacist if you are taking other medicines by mouth while you use MoviPrep.
 Medicines taken by mouth within 1 hour of MoviPrep may not be absorbed or work as well.

 - If you miss a dose of MoviPrep, take it as soon as you remember.
 Continue to take it as directed by your doctor.
 Notify your doctor right away if you are unable to finish taking MoviPrep before your exam or procedure.

 Ask your health care provider any questions you may have about how to use MoviPrep.

 - The first bowel movement usually occurs about 1 hour after you begin drinking MoviPrep.

 - You may experience stomach swelling, bloating, or discomfort before your first bowel movement after you start using MoviPrep.
-If you do, it may help if you briefly stop drinking the medicine or if you drink it more slowly.
-If these effects are severe or persist, contact your doctor.
+If you have severe stomach bloating or discomfort, it may help if you briefly stop drinking MoviPrep or if you drink it more slowly.
+If these effects persist, contact your doctor.

 - Do NOT take other laxatives while you are taking MoviPrep.